criske/koonsplash/README.md

 runBlocking {
     val api = Koonsplash.builder("my-access-key-client-id")
                 .openLinksStrategy {
                     //if _openLinksStrategy_ is not set.
-Koonsplash will try to open browser or photo links using os terminal.
+Koonsplash will try to open browser
+                    //or photo links using os terminal.
                     Desptop.browse(it)
                     Result.success(Unit)
                 }